for Students without Disabilities

 When are test results due?

 There is no specific due date for the test results to be turned into the ESD.
+The tests must be administered between September 1 and August 15th of grades 3, 5, 8, and 10.
 You should send them in shortly after you receive them from your test administrator.
-Since the tests may be administered between September 1 and August 15th of grades 3, 5, 8, and 10, you could conceivably turn in the results anytime during the year.

 What happens if we don’t comply with the law?